enthought/mayavi/mayavi/_sources/auto/example_simple_structured_grid.rst.txt

-In this example, we create a structured-grid data set: we describe data, both scalar and vector, lying on a structured-grid, ie a grid where each vertex has 6 neighboors.
+In this example, we create a structured-grid data set: we describe data, both scalar and vector, lying on a structured-grid, ie a grid where each vertex has 6 neighbors.
 For this we directly create a StructuredGrid tvtk object, rather than using the mlab.pipeline source functions, as it gives us more control.